Electronics Visa Sponsorship Jobs in Georgia

 Which electronics companies sponsor visas in Georgia?

 Major electronics visa sponsors in Georgia include NCR Corporation in Atlanta, Honeywell in various locations, Gulfstream Aerospace in Savannah, and General Dynamics in the Atlanta metro area.
 Defense contractors like Lockheed Martin and Northrop Grumman also sponsor visas for electronics engineers working on military systems.
-Many of these companies regularly file H-1B and other work visa petitions for specialized electronics roles.
+Many of these companies regularly file H-1B visa and other work visa petitions for specialized electronics roles.

 How to find electronics visa sponsorship jobs in Georgia?